Abd Allah ibn Saba': Historicity

 However, some historians affirm the existence of Ibn Saba' or his followers.
 Israel Friedlander concludes that Ibn Saba' and the Saba'iyya did, in fact, exist.
 His work has also been attested to by Sabatino Moscati.
 Linda D. Lau and A. R. Armush also accept Sayf ibn Umar's accounts and the role of the Saba'iyya at the Battle of the Camel.
+Anthony affirms his existence, not in the role of an agitator given to him by Sayf, but as the one who famously articulated in Mada'in the doctrine of the return of Ali.

-Concerning Ibn Saba' religious beliefs, particularly that of the Saba'iyya, W. F. Tucker noted that they are more complete and better recorded in sources devoted to heresiography.
+Concerning Ibn Saba's religious beliefs, and particularly those of the Saba'iyya, W. F. Tucker noted that they are more complete and better recorded in sources devoted to heresiography.
 Matti Musa points out that the Saba'iyya as a ghulat sect did in fact exist, noting that their views have been seriously considered by both Sunni and Shia heresiographers.
 Hodgson states that there are contradictions in what religious views is ascribed to him and his followers, but we can assume that he was a founder or a hero of one or more sects called Sabaʾiyya, which exalted the position of Ali.